What is Aikido?

 Aikido in Sweden

 Aikido arrived in Sweden in 1961 and today there are around 4,000 practitioners.
-We are organized via Swedish Aikido Associationwhich is connected to The Swedish National Sports Federation .
-Internationally we are connected to Aikikai Foundation in Japan, headed by the grand-son of Morihei Ueshiba, Moriteru Ueshiba, and also where our black belt diplomas are granted.
+We are organized through Swedish Aikido Federationwhich is connected to The Swedish National Sports Federation .
+Internationally we are affiliated with Aikikai Foundation in Japan, headed by the grandson of Morihei Ueshiba, Moriteru Ueshiba which also issues our dan grade certificates